-Google Search Console (GSC), formerly known as Google Webmaster Tools, is a favorite of many SEO’s, webmasters, and website owners.
+Google Search Console (GSC) is a favorite of many SEO’s, webmasters, and website owners.

 GSC enables you to monitor, maintain, and troubleshoot your website in Google’s search results.
 One of the reasons that it’s so dear to us is that it’s first-party organic traffic data - that doesn’t cost a dime.
 You can access the GSC toolset from here and start analyzing your website’s online presence better.

 So how exactly do you use it, and the error reports you might see coming into your inbox after you set it up?
 Here’s our guide to just that.
 So don’t let these emails scare you!

 Have you verified ownership of your website or multiple domains, on GSC yet?
 If not, make sure to verify all versions of your domain, including HTTP, HTTPS, www, and non-www versions of it.
 Claiming a Domain property - via your server/hosting provider - is also recommended.

 You have 5 different verification options that you can select from as you complete this process.